 “I didn’t know it at the time, but her life story and my role in it, would leave a mark on my life,” shares Ann.
 “My purpose and my belief in supporting newcomer women so that they would also see the fruits of their risks, trials and labours was shaped by my experiences with my grandmother.”

 Like many newcomers at that time, Ann’s grandmother didn’t have the English literacy skills needed to sign her own name.
-Instead she would write two diagonal lines and make an “X” which she used to represent her signature when she needed to sign documents at the bank.
+Instead she would write the symbol of a cross inside of a circle, which she used to represent her signature when she needed to sign documents at the bank.

 “I was just a child who could only speak Arabic slightly and was sent to the bank with her to help her cash her cheques or to the doctor’s to translate.
 I found myself in that awkward space between knowing a little of each language, dealing with my anxiety in those moments, and trying to help her.” recalls Ann.